paddywwoof/epidemic/README.md

                     [2, 0, 10]],

         # city w,h in grid units.
 Each entry is a city/town/village
+        # must be 27 entries in this list
         "city_sizes": [40, 20, 20, 20,
                     10, 10, 10, 10, 10, 5, 5, 5, 5, 5,
                     5,  5,  5,  1,  1, 1, 1, 1, 1, 1, 1, 1, 1],